 Commission in connection with a renewal application is grounds for

-(c)A registrant who fails timely to pay a renewal
+(c)A registrant who fails to timely renew must apply

-fee must apply for and receive a new registration in order to act
+for and receive a new registration in order to act as an easement

 (d)The Commission will deliver a registration renewal